Bauchibred/ethernaut-solutions/README.md

 await contract.balanceOf(player)
 ```

-We will donate some money to create our initial balance at the target, which will allow the balances[msg.sender] >= \_amount to be true.
+So we will donate some money to create our initial balance at the target, which will allow the ``` balances[msg.sender] >= \_amount ``` to be true.
 Now, we can repeadetly withdraw that amount by re-entering the withdraw function.
 Since balance update effect happens after the transfer interaction, this will go on and on until the balance is depleted.
-As a defense, we could use a pull-payment approach: the account to be paid must come and withdraw their money themselves, rather than us paying to them, thisis also the method thats used in the minimalistic nft marketplace i deployed on IPFS used.
+As a defense, we could use a pull-payment approach: the account to be paid must come and withdraw their money themselves, rather than us paying the ether to them, this is also the method thats used in the minimalistic nft marketplace I deployed on IPFS under the guidance of OG Patrick Collins s/o.

 ```
 // SPDX-License-Identifier: MIT